-Provide a context or background for the study (i.e., the nature of the problem and its significance).
+Provide a context or background for the study (that is, the nature of the problem and its significance).
 State the specific purpose or research objective of, or hypothesis tested by, the study or observation; the research objective is often more sharply focused when stated as a question.
-Both the main and secondary objectives should be made clear, and any pre-specified subgroup analyses should be described.
-Give only strictly pertinent references and do not include data or conclusions from the work being reported.
+Both the main and secondary objectives should be clear, and any prespecified subgroup analyses should be described.
+Provide only directly pertinent references, and do not include data or conclusions from the work being reported.